Maria Canins

-Maria Canins (born 4 July 1949, in La Villa, Alta Badia) is an Italian racing cyclist who twice won the Tour de France Féminin in 1985 and 1986, as well as winning the inaugural Giro d'Italia Femminile in 1988.
-She rode for Italy at the 1984 and 1988 Summer Olympics.
+Maria Canins (born 4 July 1949, in La Villa, Alta Badia is an Italian former road racing cyclist and cross-country skier.
+After winning several Italian national titles in cross-country skiing and becoming the first Italian woman to win the Vasaloppet, she switched to road cycling in the early 1980s.
+She won the Tour de France Féminin in 1985 and 1986, the inaugural Giro d'Italia Femminile in 1988, and was a member of the Italian team that won the UCI Women's Team Time Trial World Championship in 1988.
+Canins also competed in mountain biking and winter triathlon, winning the World Triathlon Winter Championships in 1997 and 1999.

 Biography

 Canins was a cross-country skier from 1969 to 1988.
 She was Italian champion 15 times and the first Italian to win the Vasaloppet cross-county competition in Sweden and win from 1979 until 1988 10 times the Marcialonga.
-She was double world champion and double Italian champion in mountain biking.
+She began her professional cycling career at age 32, was double world champion and double Italian champion in mountain biking.
 She was married to the cross-country skier and ski mountaineer Bruno Bonaldi, who was a member of the civilian world championship team in the 1975 Trofeo Mezzalama.